 This error can appear after active leveling.
 It indicates that the measured Z offset of the two print cores is larger than expected.
+This error can appear on the Ultimaker S5, Ultimaker S3 and Ultimaker 3.

 There can be several causes for this error, but it is most likely that there was a problem during the active leveling procedure.
 To resolve this issue, follow the active leveling procedure again.
 Pay attention to the following: